-Baby diarrhea is a common concern among parents coming to terms with what exactly is normal for baby poop.
+Baby diarrhea can sometime be hard to discern from baby poop.
 After all, a baby’s bowel movement looks nothing like an adult’s.
 For one thing, baby poop seems to change pretty dynamically.
 The texture and consistency of baby poop changes regularly.
 The color definitely changes (though hopefully not too much).
 So it can be difficult to pin down if a baby’s bowel movement indicates good health or cause for concern.
-The good news is that baby diarrhea often arrives with other symptoms that can help determine when it’s time to call the doctor.
+The good news is that baby or newborn diarrhea arrives with other symptoms that can help determine that it’s time to call the doctor.

 - Normal poop for breastfed babies can be light in color and resemble mustard.
 It may be more watery than expected.